AldrichW/GoatWeather/README.md

 ### Service Layer Router and Model nullability

-I wanted to be mindful of adding new endpoints or modifying existing endpoints from backend so I implemented the `CashStockServiceRouter` to easily generate new URLs based on different path components.
+I wanted to be mindful of adding new endpoints or modifying existing endpoints from backend.
+OpenWeather API allows for numerous optional parameters, so I implemented the `WeatherServiceRouter` to easily generate new URLs based on different path components and parameter config.
 I also made all my `codable` models nullable to keep clients compatible with backend changes and to not break runtime if backend ever decideds to pass `nil` back to the client.